chances/dictionarybot/README.md

 DictionaryBot
 =============

-An IRC bot that provides definitions for word in the English language.
+An IRC bot that provides definitions for words in the English language.

 ##Usage in IRC